numericalalgorithmsgroup/NAGJavaExamples/QCQP/Readme.md

 \end{array}
 \end{equation}
 $$

 where $$tev$$ is a limit on the track-error.
-Roll \cite{R92} noted that problem (\ref{er_tev}) is totally independent of the benchmark and leads to the unpalatable result that the active portfolio has systematically higher risk than the benchmark and is not optimal.
+Roll $$\cite{R92}$$ noted that problem $$(\ref{er_tev})$$ is totally independent of the benchmark and leads to the unpalatable result that the active portfolio has systematically higher risk than the benchmark and is not optimal.
 Therefore, in this section we solve a more advanced model by taking absolute risk into account as follows.

 $$
 \begin{equation}\label{tev_model}
 \begin{array}{ll}